Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 Stress Bars

 Feelings of stress damage the way birds’ feathers grow.
-While in the grip of depression, a parrot’s body won’t utilize nutrients efficiently.
-It may even lose its appetite and refuse to eat.
+While depressed, a parrot’s body won’t utilize nutrients efficiently.
+It may even lose its appetite.

 Thin, horizontal lines appear across the feathers that run perpendicular to the shaft.
 Some lines will be gray, while others will be discolored and lack vibrancy.